MicrosoftDocs/ATADocs/ATADocs/ATA-versions.md

 ---
 # Support for Microsoft Advanced Threat Analytics (ATA) versions

 *Applies to: Advanced Threat Analytics version 1.9*

+Microsoft ATA support is defined by the Microsoft Lifecycle Policy for [ATA 1.x](https://support.microsoft.com/lifecycle/search?alpha=Advanced%20Threat%20Analytics%201.X), with mainstream support ending on January 12, 2021.

-Microsoft ATA updates a few times a year with each update version supported for 12 months from its general availability (GA) release date.
-Technical support is provided for the entire 12 months.
-However, our support structure is now dynamic, evolving into two distinct servicing phases that depend on the availability of the latest version.
+ATA updates a few times a year with each update version supported for 12 months from its general availability (GA) release date, or 6 months after a newer update is available.

--	Security and Critical Updates servicing phase - When running the latest version of ATA, you receive both Security and Critical updates.

--	Security Updates (Only) servicing phase - After a new ATA version is released, support for older versions will be reduced to Security updates only, for the remainder of the 12-month support lifecycle (shown in the following example of versions servicing support).

-> [!Note]
-> The latest ATA version is always in the Security and Critical Updates servicing phase.
-This means that if you encounter a code defect that warrants a critical update, you must have the latest current branch version installed to receive a fix.
-All other supported versions are only eligible to receive security updates.
-All support ends after the 12-month lifecycle for a version has expired.
-At that time, customers must update to a supported version.

 ## Version History